Handshake's onboarding experience for new students is easy to use and efficient!

 To receive marketing emails from Handshake, ensure the box is checked.

 Step 4 - Choose your profile visibility

 For more information on each of the options, refer to Profile Privacy Options in Handshake.

 Note: when you click that you want employers to be able to find and view your profile, you're consenting to the section of our terms of service and claiming your own account.
-By doing so, you take ownership of the FERPA data and choose to share it.
-That information is no longer protected by your school's FERPA responsibility and is now owned by you.

 Step 5 - Fill out your account information